bluesnap/bluesnap-android-int/README.md

 ## Launch the BluesnapCheckoutActivity and collect shopper payment info (Checkout flow)
 The SDK includes a pre-built checkout form, enabling you to easily collect the shopper's information.
 You won't have to handle card number or expiration date validations, or the storage of sensitive information.

-To launch the checkout flow, you'll create an `SdkRequest` instance with the purchase amount and currency, and then start the `BluesnapCheckoutActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method
+To launch the checkout flow, you'll create an `SdkRequest` instance with the purchase amount and currency, and then start the `BluesnapCheckoutActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method.

+In case of subscription charge, you'll create an `SdkRequestSubscriptionCharge` instance instead, while the purchase amount and currency are optional.

 ## Launch the BluesnapChoosePaymentMethodActivity to collect shopper chosen payment info (Choose Payment method flow)
 The SDK includes a pre-built form, enabling you to easily collect the shopper's chosen payment information.
 You won't have to handle card number or expiration date validations, or the storage of sensitive information.

-To launch this flow, you'll create an `SdkRequest` instance (without the purchase amount and currency), and then start the `BluesnapChoosePaymentMethodActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method
+To launch this flow, you'll create an `SdkRequestShopperRequirements` instance (without the purchase amount and currency), and then start the `BluesnapChoosePaymentMethodActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method

 ## Launch the BluesnapCreatePaymentActivity to collect shopper payment info based on previously chosen payment method (Create Payment flow)
 The SDK enables you to easily collect the shopper's information that was saved before (in case the chosen payment method is a credit card; if the chosen payment type was PayPal or Google Pay, the flow will collect the required details similar to the checkout flow).
 You won't have to handle validations or the storage of sensitive information.